malsatin/EiffelWebForms/README.md

 ## Access

-You can access webforms in browser, by typing:
+You can access webforms in browser, by address:

 	http://127.0.0.1:9090/

 ## Pages

 	/report/main               Page to create a report
 	/admin/index               Admin site.
-There you can peroorm some queries
+There you can perform some queries